 By 4 am the Sunday of the presentation, I had pieced together the fact that Elvira Annie Cowles was mother of the three women who married Job Welling and grandmother of two women who married rogue Apostle John Whitaker Taylor in 1901.
 As I sat looking at the short history I had assembled, I knew I had to write about these women.
-Yet I also feared writing about these women, certain that the story of Joseph's plural marriages necessarily involved sexual relations.
+Yet I also feared writing about these women, certain that the story of Joseph's plural marriages necessarily involved sexual relations that moderns would consider inappropriate.

 In the years since 2001, I threw myself into the history and documents related to early Nauvoo events.
 I initially despaired of ever being able to write a serious history.
 So I attempted to tell the story in novel form.
 Revisions conducted with dozens of advanced readers forced the story to take on a life of its own.
 One reader criticized my villain, Dr. Bennett, as one-dimensional.
 Another said I should tell the story from a male standpoint to retain male readers.
-One non-Mormon man said the sexual tension between my heroine and Joseph Smith was uncomfortably intense.
-As I warped the story in response to these comments, I had to dig deeper into the history, delving beneath the facile understanding I'd had of events and motivations.
-Causalities emerged that I'd previously been blind to.
+One non-Mormon man said the sexual tension between my heroine and Joseph Smith was uncomfortably intense, even though I did not portray them as sexually intimate.
+As I expanded and modified the story in response to these comments, I had to dig deeper into the history, delving beneath the facile understanding I'd had of events and motivations.
+Causalities emerged to which I'd previously been blind.